Bryce Lindores

 Bryce Lindores (born 12 September 1986) is an Australian Paralympic tandem cyclist.

-Personal
+Biography

-Lindores was born on the Gold Coast and attended Somerset College.
+Lindores was born on the Gold Coast and attended Somerset College, at which a road was later named after him.
 He played rugby, tennis and touch football when he was young.
 He became blind six days before his eighteenth birthday due to an accident in which a towing rope snapped while he was towing a car with his ute.
-He lives in the Gold Coast suburb of Mermaid Beach in the subdivision of Nobby beach.
-In 2009, he climbed Mount Kilimanjaro, Africa's highest mountain.